 ATC aspires to be a welcoming and diverse organization that attracts, retains, and values talented people from all backgrounds.
 We appreciate differences in one another as well as our similarities.
 We strive for this spirit of inclusivity to expand beyond our organization and especially to our government and volunteer partners.

 ATC staff members are passionate in their service to the Trail.
-From the Executive Director to seasonal staff members, in the office or in the field, on the clock and off, we work hard to promote and preserve the A.T. experience we cherish.
+From the President & CEO to seasonal staff members, in the office or in the field, on the clock and off, we work hard to promote and preserve the A.T. experience we cherish.

 We empower our talented staff members to take the initiative to stimulate continuous improvement and positive change in all aspects of the organization.